AdamRayBraun/MobilePong/README.md

 ### 3. Open MobilePong

-The main game can be found in `MobilePong/PongGame/PongGame.pde`
+The main game can be found in `MobilePong/PongGame/PongGame.pde` - the menu is navigated with arrow keys and enter.

 ### 4. Connect players